 When it comes to your resettlement, a number of organisations exist to provide support and guidance, says Hannah Swarbrick, an Associate in the Military Claims Team at specialist law firm Bolt Burdon Kemp, but pinning down the right information can seem an overwhelming task.
 With this is mind, she has written this article to address some of the FAQs raised by her clients …

-We are living in uncertain times.
-Many of us have struggled to cope with the adjustments we have been required to make in our day-to-day lives since the COVID-19 pandemic began.
+Despite recent moves back towards normality, we are still living in uncertain times.
+Many of us have struggled to cope with the adjustments we’ve been required to make in our day-to-day lives during the pandemic – and it’s not over yet.
 Change can be daunting, but it can also be an opportunity.
 In my role working with Service personnel and veterans I am often struck by the incredible resilience shown by those whose lives have been turned upside down by illness or injury.
 This is especially the case where someone has been medically discharged and is facing the difficult transition from the regimented environment of the military to life on civvy street.
 There are all sorts of practical considerations, and many of the veterans I speak to have told me that they wish they had been better prepared for life outside the military.

 A number of organisations and initiatives exist to provide you with support and guidance, but sometimes even just trying to find the information you need can be overwhelming.
 With this is mind, in this article I have tried to address some of the questions that are most commonly raised by my clients:

 - Where am I going to live?

 - How am I going to find work?

 - How will I manage to pay my bills and provide security for my family?

 - What can I do if I have been injured, and what support is out there?